Skip to content

 If the release involves a monetary settlement, you may be restricting your ability to claim further funds owed, and this monetary settlement will usually be the maximum amount you will be entitled to in relation to the dispute or agreement.
 For example, you might settle a debt dispute by agreeing that the other party pays you a certain sum of money.
 In this case, a deed of release may restrict you from claiming against that party for further sums, even if you believe they owe you.

 Sometimes, the wording of a deed of release may be vague or overly broad in scope.
-Likewise, you may inadvertently sign away rights and claims beyond what was intended or agreed between the parties.
+Likewise, you may inadvertently sign away rights and claims beyond what was intended or agreed upon between the parties.
 However, once you execute the agreement, your rights to appeal, overturn or invalidate the deed of release can be limited under the law.

 Further, the deed of release may impact your commercial relationship and negotiating power with the other party if you continue to work together.